 Using Cash in Japan

 This doesn’t necessarily mean carrying around a lot of cash – just finding the right ATMs to use.
-However, we always travel with a Pacsafe portable safe to secure our valuables in when we’re not with them.
+And opting to NOT select Dynamic Currency Conversion.
+However, we always travel with a portable safe (read all about portable safes here) to secure our valuables when we’re not with them.
 Check out Pacsafes here.

 ATMs in Japan